Greedy (Ariana Grande song): Live performances

 To promote Dangerous Woman, Grande performed "Greedy" on Good Morning America as a part of the "Central Park Summer Concert", during the show she also performed "Dangerous Woman" and "Be Alright".
 She also performed the song as part of her album showcase for Vevo on May 21, 2016.

 Grande performed the song during the Summertime Ball 2016.
 The song was included on the set list of her Dangerous Woman Tour during its performance, during which counterfeit money featuring Grande's face hit the stage.

 Usage in other media and covers

 Drag queens Nina Bo'nina Brown and Valentina lip-synced to the song during the ninth season of the American reality competition television series RuPaul's Drag Race.
 In the lip-sync, Valentina wore a mask over her face as she did not know the words, and was stopped by RuPaul and later eliminated, with Bo'nina Brown staying.

+In 2017, Irene and Seulgi of the South Korean girl group Red Velvet did a duo performance of the song at their concerts.

 On December 29, 2017, South Korean girl group Twice performed the song at the 2017 KBS Song Festival.
 Only four out of the nine members performed (Nayeon, Momo, Jihyo and Chaeyoung).

-In 2020, the song received a viral resurgence on TikTok, more than 4 years since the release of the song, with it being used in many videos.